Nalin-Angrish/Udan-Khatola/README.md

 The code uses mostly the standard arduino library for all its tasks, but a few features could be better implemented using libraries available on arduino's library manager.
 - The communication with the MPU6050 module has been established through the inbuilt `Wire.h` library.
 - Servo motors are controlled using the `ESP32Servo.h` library by `John K. Bennett, Kevin Harrington`.
+- PPM signal is taken from FS-i6X receiver module using the `PPM-reader` library by `Aapo Nikkilä, Dmitry Grigoryev`.

 ## The Team
 The team consisted of first year undergraduate students at Indian Institute of Technology Ropar: